Discover the basics of Flutter. Learn key concepts, the programming language, how to create user interfaces, and more.

 Themes and styles

-State management in Flutter
+State Management in Flutter

 The concept of state

-Local government management
+Local state management

-Global condition management
+Global state management

 The different approaches

 There are several approaches to managing state in Flutter, each with its own advantages and limitations.
-Some developers prefer to use simple solutions such as "setState" to manage local state, while others prefer to use more powerful third-party libraries to manage global state.
+Some developers prefer to use simple solutions like "setState" to manage local state, while others prefer to use more powerful third-party libraries to manage global state.
 The choice of approach depends on the specific needs of the application and the developer's preferences.

 Animations in Flutter